Jordan-Philippot/my_snapchat/readme.md

 # my_snapchat
 ## Welcome to my_snapchat!
 ### In this project, we will discover how to recreate the famous Snapchat application in react with a mobile version in native react.

+### For the launch of the application, the READMEs are available in the front-end / back-end files

 ##### It is a question here of recreating the basic functionalities (contacts, camera, photos with duration etc ...)
 ##### So I let you discover the front below.